MineralsCloud/qha/examples/silicon/make_input/README.md

 $ qha-convert filelist.yaml static q_points
 ```

 and if there was already an input, it will be backuped.
-The names of these three files can be arbitray but currently the order of `qha-convert` cannot be changed.
+The names of these three files can be arbitrary but currently the order of `qha-convert` cannot be changed.